 You should get about 2-4 years of battery life out of your AED.

 Always get the collapsed individual the emergency attention they need as quickly as possible.
 It has been reported that prompt use of a defibrillator increases the chances of survival by 90 percent.
-For every passing minute that goes by, the chances of the individual surviving is lowering by 7-10 percent.
+For every passing minute that goes by, the chances of the individual surviving lowers by 7-10 percent.

 Many places of business require their employees to go through some type of first aid training.
 That way they can be somewhat knowledgeable about what to do in case of an emergency.
-Some places will actually have an assigned person who is supposed to attend to each individual thing when an emergency occurs.
-That is so there isn’t any confusion about who is calling 911 or who is getting the AED.
+Some workplaces will actually have an assigned person who is responsible for managing the response when an emergency occurs.
+Designating an individual to do so helps ensure there isn’t any confusion about who is calling 911 or who is getting the AED when needed.

-First aid classes are easily done at your place of work or sometimes at other locations.
-They usually consist of one day and a test at the end to certify you.
-It is good knowledge to have in a workplace to better protect everyone
+First aid classes may be conducted at your place of work or at other locations.
+They usually consist of one day of learning and a test at the end to certify you.

 Find and schedule topics faster